crocs-muni/APDUPlay/README.md

 ## Troubleshooting
 Please read [Troubleshooting](https://github.com/crocs-muni/APDUPlay/wiki/Troubleshooting) wiki page

+## Related projects
+  * [APDUTrace](https://www.mysmartlogon.com/knowledge-base/trace-apdu-on-windows/) - logging via inserted kernel filter driver, works on WinXP-Win10 both 32b and 64b.
+If you need only the logging on Windows machine, grab this one!
+  * [APDU spying tool](https://www.idrix.fr/Root/content/category/7/25/48/) - Windows logging via replacement of wiscard.dll (same approach as APDUPlay), no modification.
+64b version only on request.

 ## Bugs and issues
 Please, open an issue in case of any bug is found.